 The market exchange rate of the Hong Kong dollar against the U.S. dollar continues to be determined by the forces of supply and demand in the foreign exchange market.
 However, against the background of the fixed rate system which applies to the issuance and withdrawal of Hong Kong currency in circulation, the market exchange rate has not deviated significantly from the level of HK\$7.80 to US\$1.00.
 In May 2005, the Hong Kong Monetary Authority broadened the 22-year-old trading band from the original rate of HK\$7.80 per U.S. dollar to a rate range of HK\$7.75 to HK\$7.85 per U.S. dollar.
 The Hong Kong government has indicated its intention to maintain the link within that rate range.
 Under the Basic Law, the Hong Kong dollar will continue to circulate and remain freely convertible.
-The Hong Kong government has also stated that it has no intention of imposing exchange controls in Hong Kong and that the Hong Kong dollar will remain freely convertible into other currencies, including the U.S. dollar.
+The Hong Kong and that the Hong Kong dollar will remain freely convertible into other currencies, including the U.S. dollar.
 However, no assurance can be given that the Hong Kong government will maintain the link within the current rate range or at all.